Not an American user?

-is a graphic adventure game, the first to use Delphine's proprietary Cinematique point-and-click interface.
+Future Wars is a graphic adventure game, and the first to use Delphine's proprietary Cinematique point-and-click interface.
 A right click brings up the verb menu.
-After choosing one of the six commands, you point the mouse over the desired target and execute with a left click.
+After choosing one of the six commands, the player points the mouse over the desired target and executes the action with a left click.
 Small objects are depicted by enlarged drawings once they have been discovered; however, many of them are well-hidden and often require precise positioning on the part of the player character to discover.
 The game has a linear story advancement, and it is possible to die or become irrevocably stuck by failing to locate a crucial item in one of the previous locations.

 - "Les Voyageurs du Temps: La Menace" -- French title